Self-Injury: A Compassionate Clinical Guide

 - Avoidance of swimming, intimacy, or changing clothes in front of others.

-- Withdrawal, irritability, or a sudden drop in school or work performance, especially in adolescents.
+- Withdrawal, irritability, or a sudden drop in school or work performance, particularly in adolescents.

 - Heavy bandaging or bandages in patterns that do not match the explanation.